Braces for Adults and Teens: Costs, Types and More

 Despite this obvious benefit of lingual braces, there are several drawbacks which make them a less popular choice.

 Firstly, they are difficult to clean as they can’t be seen clearly and are in a place you’re not used to cleaning thoroughly.
 This positioning also means that adjustments at checkups take longer.

-Because these braces work in the same way as traditional braces, they are just as effective.
+Because these work in the same way as traditional braces, they are just as effective.
 This does also mean that they carry the same potential for discomfort.

 The self-tightening system used in Damon braces combined with advanced technology heat-activated wires mean that the process of aligning teeth is relatively gentle.
-With traditional braces, patients usually experience pain or discomfort after each adjustment, but self-ligating braces are constantly adjusting at a much more steady pace.
+With traditional brackets, patients usually experience pain or discomfort after each adjustment, but self-ligating braces are constantly adjusting at a much more steady pace.